 We assess the applications against eligibility criteria and notify you if you are not eligible.
 We assess eligible applications against the assessment criteria including an overall consideration of value with money and compare it to other eligible applications.
-We refer eligible applications to a departmental panel (the Panel).

-The Panel assess eligible applications against the assessment criteria including an overall consideration of value with money and compare it to other eligible applications.
+A panel (the Panel) assess eligible applications against the assessment criteria including an overall consideration of value with money and compare it to other eligible applications.